lanamineh/qsl/README.md

 }
 ```

 Full documentation for how to install and use the library is contained in the [documentation](https://qsl.readthedocs.io).
-If you want to quickly install the library to give it a go, you can follow the instructions below.
+If you want to install the library to give it a go, you can follow the instructions below.

 # Try it out: quick installation